 Generally, you’ll be able to center the cutout and repeat with the front and back of the onesie to get two usable squares from each one.
 I was able to do this with sizes from newborn to 12 months!
 In a few cases, I had to include a bit of bulky shoulder seam, but only enough that it would be easily hidden in the seams of the quilt.

 5. Once you have your squares fused and cut, have fun arranging them.
-I went with a checkerboard layout (light and dark squares) and faced all of my stripes the same direction.
+I went with a checkerboard layout (light and dark squares) and faced all my stripes in the same direction.
 I used a few plain, white blocks to break up the design.

 6. Sew your blocks together in each row using a scant 1/4″ seam.
-Press the seams open and join together the rows.
+Press the seams open and join the rows.
 I joined the blocks in each row and then used my “tiny stitches method” to join the rows together and get perfect points!
-You can also pin, if you wish.
+You can also pin if you wish.

 7. Baste your quilt and quilt as desired.
 I used a free-motion quilting stipple pattern, creatively avoiding the appliques.
 I made my own 2 1/2″ width quilt binding from solid navy fabric.
 This was my third try, and it was the winner!

 A homemade onesie quilt would make a great gift for a toddler mom . . . don’t you think?